-- It is mandatory to provide a social security number
+- Complete the application, have your parent/guardian & employer sign and date each of their sections.
+It is mandatory to provide a social security number.

 All minors under age 18 (including minors employed by parents) must have a work permit.
-Minors who have high school diplomas, have passed the state proficiency examination or are performing certain types of employment are exempt from this requirement (see below).
+Minors who have high school diplomas, have passed the state proficiency examination, and/or are performing certain types of employment are exempt from this requirement (see below).

-Minors must meet mandatory school attendance laws and academic requirements (minimum 2.0 GPA) in order to obtain a work permit.
-Schools have the legal right to restrict or reduce the type of employment and/or the hours of work if evidence is shown that the schoolwork or health of the minor is being impaired by the employment.
+Minors must meet mandatory school attendance laws and the academic requirement of a 2.0 GPA in order to obtain a work permit.
+Schools have the legal right to restrict or reduce the type of employment and/or the hours if evidence is shown that the schoolwork or health of the minor is being impaired by the employment.